-Bob is currently employed by the Oak Ridge National Laboratory Fusion Energy group and works at the General Atomics Fusion Group/DIII-D Laboratory in San Diego, CA.
+Bob is began work at the Oak Ridge National Laboratory Fusion Energy group and then joined the General Atomics Fusion Group/DIII-D Laboratory in San Diego, CA.

 The primary area of Gavin’s work centered on the design, construction and implementation of the second ECH quasi-optical power transmission system for delivering power from the second 28 GHz gyrotron to HSX.
 The mirror is manually steerable to permit off-axis power deposition control.
 His research included examination of the heat propagation from modulated ECH heating, as compared to the overall the overall thermal diffusivity – a measure of the profile stiffness or resiliency, especially as this relates to the axisymmetric tokamak devices.

 Gavin is began work at the Heliotron-J stellarator in Kyoto, Japan.

 Enrico worked to extend the design of magnetic diagnostics on the HSX stellarator.
 Optimization of the coil placements and field components measured was carried out to guide the implementation of a new array of in-vessel coil diagnostics used for equilibrium reconstruction of the plasma density, pressure and current profiles.

 Enrico received his PhD in 2014 and began work with Roland Berger Strategy Consultants in Germany.

 Jerahmie’s primary research area was in RF heating and the design and fabrication of a quasi-optical launching system for the high-power electron cyclotron resonance heating microwaves – 2 gyrotrons, 100-200 kilowatts each, for 50 to 75 milliseconds.
 His research concentrated on measurement and modeling of power deposition and coupling to the electrons under ECH, and predictions of a resultant non-Maxwellian distribution in the electron population.